 OBERMILLER, Evgenij Evgen’evič.
 Petergof (Petrodvorec) 29.10.1901 — Leningrad 3.6.1935.
 Russian Indologist and Tibetan Scholar.
 Dr. 1935.
-Worked in St.Petersburg / Leningrad.
+Worked in Petrograd/Leningrad.
 Son of an official.
 He lost early his parents and lived with his aunts, who taught him music and Western languages.
-Matriculated from classical gymnasium in 1918 and started studies at Physical-Mathematical Faculty of Petrograd University, but soon had to interrupt because financial difficulties and get a job.
+Matriculated from classical gymnasium in 1918 and started studies at Physical-Mathematical Faculty of Petrograd University, but soon had to interrupt because of financial difficulties and get a job.
 After four years work in different offices returned to the University in 1922, but now at Political Faculty, studying Buddhology under Ščerbatskoj.
 After graduating in 1925 started immediately research work, publishing the first results as early as 1927.
 From 1928 Assistant (sotrudnik) at Institut buddijskoj kul’tury (AN SSR), but had to retire because of illness in 1930, although he formally belonged to the staff of Oriental Institute until his death.
 Dr. literaturovedenija 1935.
 Five times fieldwork in Burjatia.
-Since his student times EO had been frequently ill and now his situation was rapidly deteriorating.
+Since his student times Obermiller had been frequently ill and now his situation was rapidly deteriorating.
 He never lost his enthusiasm in research: When he lost the use of his right hand he learnt to use the left and when he lost the capability of moving he concentrated on work in his home in Leningrad.
 His last visit to Burjatia he made as an invalid, with the help of bearers.
 His abilities failed further and he became bound to bed, but his intellect remained clear.
 His aunt, Elizaveta Karlovna Švede, was his nurse and his secretary (as he could no longer even write), and this way he dictated his most important works.

 Obermiller’s competence of Sanskrit and Tibetan was excellent and during his short scholarly life he became one of the best specialists of Tibetan literature and Mahāyāna Buddhism.
 The Soviet Academy of Sciences accepted him as correspondent member in 1934 and conferred a doctorate in 1935.
 He died just before the persecution of Buddhist scholars began.